lockss/lockss-rtd-manual/docs/index.rst

    **FIXME**

    I have an existing classic LOCKSS system (version 1.x).
-Can I upgrade to LOCKSS 2.0-alpha4?
+Can I upgrade to LOCKSS 2.0-beta1?
+      **FIXME**

       The LOCKSS 2.0-alpha4 release is a technology preview which we are excited to share with the community for testing purposes.
 It is not yet possible to convert from a classic LOCKSS system (e.g. version 1.75.5) to a LOCKSS 2.0 system.
 To help us advance toward the final LOCKSS 2.0 release, please consider installing and running the LOCKSS 2.0-alpha4 release on a test machine and :ref:`providing us with your feedback <Contact Us>`.

-   I have a LOCKSS system running 2.0-alpha3.
-Can I upgrade to LOCKSS 2.0-alpha4?
+   I have a LOCKSS system running 2.0-alpha4.
+Can I upgrade to LOCKSS 2.0-beta1?
       Yes.
-You are welcome to wipe your testing data from LOCKSS 2.0-alpha3 and start from scratch, but there is an :ref:`upgrade path <Upgrade>` from LOCKSS 2.0-alpha3.
+You are welcome to wipe your testing data from LOCKSS 2.0-alpha4 and start from scratch, but there is an :ref:`upgrade path <Upgrade>` from LOCKSS 2.0-alpha4.

    Can I use my own PostgreSQL database?
 Can I use my own Solr database?
       Yes, you can configure the system to use your institution's Postgres database and/or Solr database -- or you can simply let system run included ones locally.